Symposium Chairs

-Anis Koubaa, Prince Sultan University, Saudi Arabia,
+Anis Koubaa, Prince Sultan University, Saudi Arabia

 Wadii Boulila, Prince Sultan University, Saudi Arabia